ibomdv/dlp/README.md

 - Main GUI -> Main Plot Window
 The display and analysis of the green Doppler line should now closely match the original DRMLogPlotter.

 - Setup -> Basic Setup Parameters -> Dream and Receiver Configuration
 The "Hamlib NET rigctl" transceiver/RX selection should now work successfully with rigctl servers.

-Frequency switching in the "SDR++" software can now be successfully controlled via the DRMLogPlotter-rebuild's rigctl server setting.
+Once you have selected "Hamlib NET rigctl" from the Hamlib list,
+DRMLogPlotter continuously communicates with a rigctl server.
+A functional test with SDR++ was successful.

 - Main GUI -> DRM Mode Used
 The DRM mode analysis has been further refined.